TimothyBunker/SignalAccumulativeModel/README.md

 ## Introduction

 Typical neural network architectures rely on either feed-forward layers or recurrent layers for handling sequential data.
-The SignalAccumulativeMLP introduces a different approach by storing state in a learnable accumulator.
+The SignalAccumulativeMLP introduces a different approach by storing state in a accumulator.
 This can be useful when prior context is essential but you do not want the added complexity of standard recurrent or Transformer-based models.

 Key points to note:
 - Designed for streaming or sequential data.